-- Provide each student with a piece of paper and drawing utensils. - Show them the thought bubble illustration provided.
-[Copy for each student if possible.] - Ask students to draw a time when they needed to use positive talk to themselves. - What is something positive that you could say to yourself next time? - Ask students to share if they are willing. - Having heard all these ways of being kind to oneself, ask them to return to their drawings and add any new ways they could be kind to themselves in future.
+- Provide each student with a piece of paper and drawing utensils. - Show them a thought bubble.
+Use the illustration provided. - Ask students to draw a time when they needed to use positive talk to themselves. - What is something positive that you could say to yourself next time? - Ask students to share if they are willing. - Having heard all these ways of being kind to oneself, ask them to return to their drawings and add any new ways they could be kind to themselves in future.
 These could be things they have heard from others, or new things that they imagine they could do. - Collect the drawings and put them on a bulletin board or on the class wall.